rupanshoo/Shell-Implementation-OS-Assignment-1/README.md

 - closedir() : to close directory
 - remove() : to remove a file
 - rmdir() : to remove an empty directory
+- mkdir() : takes directory name and permission as argument and created directory